 Polypodium virginianum (Virginian rock polypody, Virginian polypody)

-This figure helps visualize the structure and "look" or "feel" of a typical Acidic Talus Slope Woodland.
+This figure helps visualize the structure and "look" or "feel" of a typical Ice Cave Talus Community.
 Each bar represents the amount of "coverage" for all the species growing at that height.
 Because layers overlap (shrubs may grow under trees, for example), the shaded regions can add up to more than 100%.

 Core, E.L.
 1968.
 The botany of Ice Mountain, West Virginia.
 Castanea 33: 345-348.